pandamax/learngit/readme.txt

 Go Lakers!
 Lakers have won the game!
 Test credential helper.
-Createa new branch is quick.
+Create new branch is quick.
+Create a new branch is quick and simple.